 Commercial diving is a career like no other.
-Divers Institute of Technology has been continuously training divers since 1968.
+Divers Institute of Technology has been training divers since 1968.
 Our faculty and curriculum are respected throughout an industry that employs our graduates all over the globe.
-Our program trains divers to excel throughout the commercial diving industry, from the offshore petroleum production to inland underwater construction, nuclear power diving and any other area divers may be employed.
+Our program trains divers to excel throughout the commercial diving industry, from offshore petroleum production to inland underwater construction, nuclear power diving, and any other commercial/industrial underwater work.

 Offshore Commercial divers are often in the field 300 days a year, working weeks or months at a time.
 Divers work on sub-sea construction, pipelines, oil rigs, and ships, performing a wide variety of jobs including construction, inspection, demolition, salvage, and ships husbandry.
 DIT’s international certification from the DCBC (Divers Certification Board of Canada) enables our graduates to work globally.

 Inland divers maintain piers, dams, bridges, irrigation systems, and water tanks throughout the U.S., including the cooling ponds of the nuclear industry.
 If it’s a job underwater, our grads have the necessary skills.

 Since diving requires a unique skill set, the industry promotes from within.
 As long as you maintain good health and physical fitness, you can dive well into your 50’s.
 The industry will take you as far as you want to go.

 Overseas, underwater and on the move, the one place you’ll never find yourself is stuck behind a desk.